Types of Websites: Explore the World Wide Web!

 2. Event Websites

-• Event websites are online platforms designed to provide information, registration, and organization for events such as conferences, seminars, festivals, or workshops.
+Event websites are online platforms for information, registration, and organization for conferences, seminars, festivals, or workshops.

 3. Directory Websites